OpenGlobalMind/rel8-wiki/Rethinking the Tools for Thinking Podcast.md

 	- Scheduling on Airtable?
 Other?
 	- Conversations on Discord?
 Other?
 - Where is the common virtual ground?
 [The Big Fungus](https://www.thebigfungus.org/)?
+- Instead of producing a podcast *for* people to get literate, how about involving them directly?

 ### Questions to Ponder in the Podcast

 - What parts of the early visions have been fulfilled?
 Which have not materialized?
 - How can the early visions improve what we're building now?
 - Why is computer history so white male?
 Where is the diversity?
+- How best to connect computer history to computer literacy?
+- How can computer history be made most available?

+### Potential Guests

+- Dan'l Lewin, director of the Computer History Museum
+- Eric Rangell, who has been experimenting with Ted Nelson's ZigZag
+- Eric Eugene Kim, who worked with Engelbart for years
+- Adele Goldberg, creator of Smalltalk
+- Tech-historian bloggers and podcasters
+- Chris Aldrich, who knows this history well
 -